-While Rotorua is well known for its appeal to international visitors and well over half the visitors to the Rotorua Attractions and Activities Monitor sites are by international visitors, it is domestic visitors which contribute the largest proportion of visitor expenditure to the Rotorua economy.
-For the year ending October 2020, domestic visitor expenditure in Rotorua was $487 million versus $208 million by international visitors.
+While Rotorua is well known for its appeal to international visitors and well over half the visitors to the Rotorua Attractions and Activities Monitor sites were by international visitors prior to COVID, it was domestic visitors which contributed the largest proportion of visitor expenditure to the Rotorua economy.
+For the year ending October 2019, domestic visitor expenditure in Rotorua was $499 million versus $354 million by international visitors.

 Rotorua has always actively promoted to its domestic visitor market, but while the New Zealand border remains closed is ramping up its domestic marketing activity further.
 Check out the increased focus on supporting local Rotorua businesses and getting New Zealanders to experience Rotorua’s world class tourism experiences at rotoruanz.com

-Compiled monthly by Destination Rotorua, the purpose of this fact sheet is to assist in preparing speeches and presentations.
+Compiled by Destination Rotorua, the purpose of this factsheet is to assist in preparing speeches and presentations.